menchelab/datadivr/CONTRIBUTING.md

 make test
 ```

-9. Before raising a pull request you should also run tox.
+9\.
+Before raising a pull request you should also run tox.
    This will run the tests across different versions of Python:

 ```bash
 uv run tox
 ```

-This requires you to have multiple versions of python installed.
-This step is also triggered in the CI/CD pipeline, so you could also choose to skip this step locally.

-10. Commit your changes and push your branch to GitHub:
+10\.
+Commit your changes and push your branch to GitHub:

 ```bash
 git add .